-No permit is required to harass geese using methods such as dogs, water hoses, leaf blowers, etc., but you may not physically harm the geese.
-You may remove the nest without a permit.
-Place a geographical barrier (fencing, etc.) in front of the nesting area so that the geese cannot re-nest.
-If an egg is placed in the nest, a permit becomes necessary.
+No permit is required to harass geese using visual, audial, and physical methods such as dog chasing, water hoses, leaf blowers, etc., but you may not physically harm the geese.
+All local ordinances must be obeyed.
+If there are no eggs in the nest, you may destroy the nest without a permit – the nest may not be kept.
+Placing a barrier in front of the nesting area so that the geese cannot re-nest is recommended.
+If an egg is placed in the nest, a federal permit must be obtained.

-You MUST register online with the U.S. Fish and Wildlife Service (USFWS) at: https://epermits.fws.gov/eRCGR/geSI.aspx.
+You MUST register online with the U.S. Fish and Wildlife Service (USFWS) at https://epermits.fws.gov/eRCGR/geSI.aspx prior to destroying the eggs/nest.
 Once the egg/nest destruction work is complete, make sure to return all record forms per website guidance/instructions to the USFWS.
-No permit is required from the Indiana DNR for goose egg/nest removal.
+No permit is required from the Indiana DNR for Canada goose egg/nest removal.

-In situations in which Canada goose aggression is not resolved by removing the nest and eggs, a permit can be issued by a district wildlife biologist to euthanize the aggressive goose/geese pair (online egg/nest registration is a prerequisite activity).
-The goose/geese must be euthanized by an authorized nuisance waterfowl control operator.
-A permit can only be issued to someone with the legal authority at the property in question (landowner, HOA President, Property Manager, etc.)
+In situations in which Canada goose aggression is not resolved by removing the nest and eggs, a permit can be issued by an urban wildlife biologist to euthanize the aggressive goose/geese pair (online egg/nest registration is a prerequisite activity).
+The goose/geese must be euthanized by a qualified waterfowl control operator.
+A permit can only be issued to someone with the legal authority at the property in question (landowner, HOA President, Property Manager, etc.).

 - I have a large number of Canada geese on my property.
 I would like to trap and relocate the Canada geese to another location.

-A permit can be issued by a district wildlife biologist to relocate Canada geese during their flightless period ONLY (mid June through early July).
-The trapping and relocation can be conducted by the permittee or an authorized nuisance waterfowl control operator.
-A permit can only be issued to someone with the legal authority at the property in question (landowner, HOA President, Property Manager, etc.)
+A permit can be issued by an urban wildlife biologist to relocate Canada geese during their flightless period ONLY (approximately mid-June through early July).
+The trapping and relocation can be conducted by the permittee or a qualified waterfowl control operator.
+A permit can only be issued to someone with the legal authority at the property in question (landowner, HOA President, Property Manager, etc.).

 - I have a mallard duck that has nested on my property.
 It has a nest and egg OR the eggs have hatched and the ducklings are in a confined space.

-A mallard egg/nest destruction permit can be issued by a district wildlife biologist to remove nests/eggs.
+A mallard egg/nest destruction permit can be issued by an urban wildlife biologist to remove nests/eggs.
 If the eggs have hatched, the ducklings can be herded (through doors or corridors) to open spaces (the hen will stay with the ducklings).
-If this is NOT an option, a licensed wildlife rehabilitator can possess the ducklings (if they cannot access food or water) and ultimately free the ducklings with the hen.
+If this is NOT an option, a permitted wildlife rehabilitator or waterfowl control operator can possess the ducklings (if they cannot access food or water) and ultimately free the ducklings with the hen.